JoelineAlves/wonderboy_tshirt/README.md

 ![Color scheme image](/assets/readme_images/color-palette.png)

-A slate color palette was used as the main background and foreground colors with a sky blue palette used as the primary color.
+The website features a sleek slate color palette as the main background and foreground, complemented by shades of gray as the primary accent colors.
+This combination creates a clean and modern aesthetic.

 #### Typography